pufengdu/UltraPse/README.md

 For ***Microsoft Windows*** platform, you can use the upse-test.cmd to have a quick view.

 If you got any difficulties, just send emails to PufengDu@gmail.com to complain.
 We will try out best to fix it asap.

+## Citation
+Please cite the following paper if you find UltraPse useful in your work:

+[1] **Du, Pu-Feng**; Zhao, Wei; Miao, Yang-Yang; Wei, Le-Yi; Wang, Likun.
+2017.
+"UltraPse: A Universal and Extensible Software Platform for Representing Biological Sequences." *Int.
+J. Mol.
+Sci.* 18, no. 11: 2400.